Hamed-Ayodeji/Star-fish-a-laravel-project/Documentation.md

 ## [Contributing](contributing)

-We welcome contributions to this project.
+Contributions to this project are highly welcomed.
 If you would like to contribute, follow these steps:

 1. Fork the project's GitHub repository.